milos85vasic/Sharrow/README.md

 ### Sharing Content

 1. Open any supported media app or website (YouTube, Vimeo, Twitch, etc.)
-2. Find a video or audio content you want to download
+2. Find content you want to download
 3. Tap the share button
 4. Select "Sharrow" from the sharing options
-5. Choose your server profile (if you have multiple)
+5. Choose your service profile (if you have multiple)
-6. Tap "Send to MeTube"
+6. Tap "Send to Service"
-7. The app will automatically open your MeTube instance in the browser
+7. The app will automatically open your service interface in the browser

 ### Managing History